helm/charts/stable/dask/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Dask chart and their default values.
+The following tables list the configurable parameters of the Dask chart and their default values.

 ### Dask scheduler